webclinic017/trendfollower-django-app/README.md

 # trendfollower-django-app
-Web application arm oof trend following alpaca trading app for performance history reporting and community collaboration
+Web application branch of alpaca trend following system for performance reporting and community participation.